Dual-energy X-ray absorptiometry: X-ray attenuation at multiple energy levels

+where $(\mu / \rho)_i$ and $\sigma_i$ are the mass attenuation coefficient and area density of material $i$, respectively.

-Soft tissue and bone have different attenuation coefficients to X-rays.
+Soft tissue and bone have different attenuation coefficients for X-rays.
 A single X-ray beam passing through the body is attenuated by both soft tissue and bone, and it is not possible to determine from a single beam how much attenuation is attributable to the bone.
 However, attenuation coefficients vary with the energy of the X-rays, and, crucially, the ratio of the attenuation coefficients also varies.

-DXA uses two energies of X-ray.
-The difference in total absorption between the two can be used, by suitable weighting, to subtract out the absorption by soft tissue, leaving just the absorption by bone, which is related to bone density.
+Consider a sample containing a mixture of bone and soft tissue.
+In the simplified case of two monochromatic X-ray beams, the absorption of the higher and lower energy X-ray beams are given by: